-Dr. Nesochi discusses some common food allergies on Bustle.
+Dr. Nesochi discusses some of the habits that can age you on Bustle.

 When it comes to food, no one wants to experience allergies, as they can make eating out difficult and come with a variety of unwanted side effects.
 However, there are a number of foods that people are most commonly allergic to, and although everyone reacts to them quite differently, these foods are responsible for 90 percent of food allergies, according to Food Allergy Research and Education.
 Knowing what these foods are can not only help you determine if you have any food sensitivities, but it can also help you plan ahead when you cook for guests or eat with other people.